NASA Offers ‘Online Boarding Passes’ To More Than 2.4 Million People For A Flight To Mars

-The NASA is providing ‘online boarding passes’ to more than 2.4 million people for an upcoming Mars mission.
-The people who are getting the ‘boarding passes’ are those who registered on NASA’s website and shown an interest in their names being sent to the Red Planet through upcoming InSight (Interior Exploration using Seismic Investigations, Geodesy and Heat Transport) Mars mission, the Times of India reported.
+NASA is providing “online boarding passes” to more than 2.4 million people for an upcoming Mars mission.
+The people who are getting the “boarding passes” are those who registered on NASA’s website and show an interest in their names being sent to the Red Planet through upcoming InSight (Interior Exploration using Seismic Investigations, Geodesy, and Heat Transport) Mars mission, the Times of India reported.

-In 2016, the NASA revealed its plan to launch the InSight mission in 2018.
+In 2016, NASA revealed its plan to launch the InSight mission in 2018.
 The space agency then invited people to send their names for this mission.
 The American space agency has now announced that a total of 2,429,807 people from different parts of the world registered on its website.
-The United States topped the list with 6,76,773 entries.
-China and India were second and third respectively with 2,62,752 and 1,38,899 people sending their names to NASA.
+The United States topped the list with 676,773 entries.
+China and India were second and third respectively with 262,752 and 138,899 people sending their names to NASA.

 According to NASA, the names of all these people will now be imprinted on a silicon microchip.
 Engineers will use an electron beam to create the letters, and the microchip will then be sent to Mars through InSight mission in 2018.
 NASA also said that it is not accepting submissions anymore as the deadline to register on its website expired last week.